 The water here is just out of this world.
 The clear and turquoise colour that shimmers in the light in the contrast with bright beige sand makes a truly picturesque setting.
 And even though the beach becomes packed during the day, because travel agents load their ships with tourists to take them to this magical place, we still enjoyed our time here.

 After driving through endless roads snaking between ragged cliffs, we found a place that became the biggest highlight of my trip, Porto Roxa.
-This is one of the most beautiful spots I’ve seen in my life, mostly because of the enormous cliffs and beautiful clear water.
-Here we’ve spent a half of the day, enjoying the sun, having cocktails and taking pictures of the coves, little pools created on the shores and cute boats moored to the rocks.
+This is one of the most beautiful spots I’ve seen in my life, mostly because of the enormous rocks and beautiful clear water.
+Here we’ve spent a half of the day, enjoying the sun, sipping Aperols and taking pictures by the little pools created on the shores and cute boats moored to the rocks.
 Jumping into the water felt so refreshing and satisfying and it allowed us to cool down every time we felt the sun trying to burn us alive.
 I don’t think words allow me to perfectly describe this place.
 It’s just stunningly beautiful and I loved every second of being there!
 Make sure to put it on your TO DO list while in Zakynthos.

-On the other side of Porto Roxa, closer to the road and to the parking lot, there is another swimming spot with natural pools carved in rocks.
+On the other side of Porto Roxa, closer to the road and to the parking lot, there is another swimming spot with natural pools carved in volcanic rocks.
 It’s great for taking pictures, but access to water is quite dangerous.
 It didn’t stop me from taking a dip though.
-The nomadic vibe of this place is so visible you could cut it with a knife- beds are giant mattresses swinging in the air or mattress booths with little straw roofs.
-Buy a bottle of wine in the Sunset Taverna or read a book while soaking up the peaceful atmosphere.
+The nomadic vibe of this place is so visible you could cut it with a knife- beds are giant mattresses swinging in the air or cute booths with little straw roofs.

 Perched on the hilltop above Porto Roxa is the lovely Porto Limnionas Tavern serving delightful sea-food sharing dishes and cocktails.
 If you’re tired from all the splashing and climbing up the rocks to jump again, you can chill on their beds which are free to use with any purchase.